Ten-year-old girl conquers El Capitan

 Video

 Selah Schneiter has climbed a rock wall that is beyond some of the most experienced climbers.
-The 10-year-old scaled El Capitan in California's Yosemite National Park.
+The 10-year-old scaled El Capitan in California's Yosemite National Park, becoming the youngest person to do so.

 -